peopleanalyst

 How to:

-• Put everything in version control — application code, infrastructure definitions, and pipeline configuration — and build every environment from the same versioned spec (the_phoenix_project, devops_handbook).
+• Put everything in version control — code, configuration, infrastructure definitions, and pipeline specs — so builds and environments are reproducible (continuous-delivery-reliable-software-releases-through-build, accelerate-the-science-of-devops-nicole-forsgren-jez-humble-).

-• Separate deployment from release with dark launching, canary releases, and parallel runs so you can ship continuously and control exposure (monolith_to_microservices).
+• Separate deployment from release using canaries, dark launches, and parallel runs to shrink release risk (monolith_to_microservices).

 Watch out for: